tiny-engines-code/tiny-engines-docs/developer-onboarding/sendgrid-mailer/unit-testing/001-unit-test-intro.md

 ## Unit testing in general

-When unit testing any blocking function like the Sendgrid controller.
-Simply put -- given a `unit under test` what are all the ways it can be changed and what are expected outcomes when tose changes occur?
+Effective unit testing starts with modular code design.
+Of course that's much easier in a textbook example like this, but the really key functions should be able to define a simple set of inputs and the expected outputs for those inputs.

 <p/><strong>For each "function" under test</strong>

-* Usually a single method
+* This is usually a single method

 <p/><strong>What are the inputs to the function?</strong>